How to Plan a Getaway on a Budget

 Make sure to research what you want to do before your trip so that you can do activities on your own and not have to pay for tours.
 Search online to see if there are any deals such as Groupons to save money on activities.
 Balance out free activities with paid activities to reduce costs.
 Many museums have student discounts, so make sure to bring your student ID with you and check the ticket prices for student discounts.

-Try to save money on food by bringing enough snacks with you during the day so that you can skip lunch.
-Save money on breakfast by purchasing food at a grocery store such as bread, bananas, and yogurt.
+Travel on a budget purchasing food at a grocery store to save money on breakfast and lunch such as bread, bananas, deli meat and yogurt.
+Try to find the bigger grocery stores instead of the small market shops to save money.
 If you have a kitchen, try to opt for cooking dinner instead of going out to eat.
-If you decide to eat out try to find cheaper local places, you will get a more authentic experience for less.
+If you decide to eat out try to find cheaper local places, you will get a more authentic experience for less money.

 Travel Medical Insurance